 The Guilde Internationale des Fromagers welcomes professional cheesemakers, dairy breeders, affineurs, traders and retailers.
 The Confrérie de St. Uguzon is reserved to amateurs and gastronomes: chefs and restaurateurs, food scientists, journalists, aficionados and cheese lovers.

 Each year, new members are co-opted at “induction chapters,” that is, appointed to membership only by invitation of existing members.
 There are about fifteen induction chapters organized each year, worldwide.
 In Italy, the most important chapter is the one held during the Cheese festival.

-Many of the honorable members have now become good friends of mine.
+To the left, Roland Barthélemy, Prévot de la Guilde Internationale des Fromagers – Confrérie de St. Uguzon.
+Many of the other honorable members of the Guilde have now become good friends of mine.

 After a terrible 18 months of solitude, loss, fear and economic struggles, I was very much looking forward to attending the Cheese festival again this year.
 Not only for the tastings and smiles.
 But for a very special occasion.

 I’m not one to brag.
 But on September 18th, 2021 at Castello di Cherasco not far from Bra, at the 579th Induction Chapter, I was “knighted” as Compagnon d’Honneur by the Prévôt, welcomed into the Guilde as a new member of the Confrérie de St. Uguzon Confraternita di San Lucio.
 Only a few in Italy have had the privilege of joining this prestigious confraternity.
 This, in short, is a big deal.